 In 2010, I wrote a post that quickly became one of my most popular: What the Colour of your Poo Says About You.
 Due to the popularity of this post and also because I recently finished writing the chapter on digestion in my book I thought it was high time I write a follow up that delves deeper into your poop.

 Just like your eyes are the window to your beautiful soul, your poop is the window to the health of your digestive system.
-Your gut provides you with signs and symptoms such as constipation and heartburn when things are off so it’s really not surprising your poop’s appearance tells you a lot about your digestive system.
+Your gut provides you with signs and symptoms such as constipation and heartburn when things are off, so when your poop’s a little off, it’s actually telling you a lot about your digestive system.

 In holistic nutrition and traditional medicine, your digestive system is the root of your health (and where many disease states begin).
 So listen up to what it’s telling you!